 Examination of the policy directions, activities and management of the Régie de l'énergie.

 Order of initiative

 Examine the impact of pesticides on public health and the environment, as well as current and future innovative alternative practices in the agriculture and food sectors, in recognition of the competitiveness of Québec's agri-food sector.

 COMMITTEE ON PLANNING AND THE PUBLIC DOMAIN

+Order of initiative

+Continue the order of initiative on access to local financial services in the regions.

 COMMITTEE ON CULTURE AND EDUCATION

 Order of reference

 Consideration of Bills:

 Bill 12, An Act to clarify the scope of the right to free education and to allow the regulation of certain financial contributions that may be required (Order of reference given on 4 April 2019).

-Order in compliance with the Standing Orders

-Interpellation:
+Order of initiative

+Future of the news media.